bstr9/gpu_manager/README.md

 The weakness of this mode is the GPU not fully be used, but also has benefit, the crash happened in process A won't cause process B crash.

+## The k8s GPU plugin
+### Nvidia GPU plugin
+This repo almost do the same thing as the [nvidia gpu plugin](https://github.com/NVIDIA/k8s-device-plugin).
+The plugin only assign the gpu by the memory, and collect memories of gpus.
+The plugin do not manage any container (kill or pause) if the container use more memories than it applied.

+## The design
+This repo contains a gpu manager and an agent.
+The agent collect informations of gpus in every machine of the cluster.
+And through the manager, any use can apply a gpu to create a new container.